 LED Arena and Stadium Lights

-What are the advantages of LED stadium lighting?
+What are the advantages of LED sports lighting?

 Which type of lighting fixtures do I need?